 Still have questions?

-Contact our teamJoin the next generation of livestock value chain innovators transforming Kenya's ASALs.
-Apply for funding up to USD 20,000.
+Contact our teamJoin eligible young women and men transforming Kenya's ASALs through livestock and agri-food enterprises.
+Apply for funding up to USD 15,000.